 Gas clothes dryers use either natural gas or propane as a heat source.
-You'll find that gas dryers are a bit more expensive-$50 to $150 more than comparable electric models-but are more economical to operate.
+You'll find that gas dryers are a bit more expensive to purchase, $50 to $150 more than comparable electric models, but are more economical to operate.
 However, as with any appliance, there can be problems and a need for repairs.
-The Spruce readers have shared their issues with gas dryers and asked for help.
-Perhaps these solutions will help you as well.

 Diagnostic Codes for Kitchen Aid Gas Dryer

-The Spruce: Here are the fault codes definitions showing Failure Code first, fault code description, and finally the solution:
+- Here are the fault codes for Kitchen Aid Gas Dryers with the definitions showing Failure Code first, fault code description, and finally the solution:

 - PF: Power failure: PF flashes to indicate that a power failure occurred while the dryer was running.
 Press Start to continue the cycle, or press Pause/Cancel to clear the display.

 - E1: Temperature sensor open: E1 flashes in the numeric display when the temperature sensing circuit is open.
-Replace temperature sensor if faulty.
+Replace temperature sensor if it is faulty.

 - E2: Temperature sensor shorted: E2 flashes in the numeric display when the temperature sensing circuit is shorted.
-Replace temperature sensor if faulty.
+Replace temperature sensor if it is faulty.